-Raising a new-born child is like swimming in a high float river against the current.
-These tips for a single parent lend a hand in taking care of a newborn with ease.
+Raising a newborn child is like swimming in a high float river against the current.
+These tips for a single parent lend a hand in easily taking care of an infant.

 Nurturing a newborn with a single pair of hands needs courage.